SatrunsDream/Chronic-Kidney-Disease/README.md

 #### Correlations

-The correlations you've identified can provide insights into the relationships between various biological factors and their potential implications for chronic kidney disease (CKD).
+The correlations can provide insights into the relationships between various biological factors and their potential implications for chronic kidney disease (CKD).

   <iframe
   src="assets/features_heat_map.html"